monogon-dev/NetMeta/README.md

 <img src="https://i.imgur.com/W5HnvR6.png" width="550px" alt="Graph showing source code histogram" />

+Sampling rate is detected automatically.
+Different devices with different sampling rates can be mixed.
+IPv6 is fully supported throughout the stack.

 NetMeta is powered by a number of great open source projects like ClickHouse, Kafka, goflow, Strimzi, clickhouse-operator, Kubernetes, and k3s.